at-cg/PHI/data/README.md

 python3 postprocessing_KG.py
 ```

-The [plot](plot) directory contains the statistics for the command mentioned above, which was run on the Perlmutter supercomputer.
-The SLURM scripts are also attached.
+#### The [plot](data/plot) directory contains the statistics for the command mentioned above, which was run on the Perlmutter supercomputer.
 ---